ugureren212/Amazon-Price-Checker/README.md

 I price checking script which checks if the price of a certain product has dropped bellow a certain amount.

-If the price has fell bellow the specified threshold an email will be sent to notfiy the specified email.
+If the price has fell bellow the specified threshold an email will be sent to notify the specified email.